Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ## Level 3: *Gluttony - Cerberus*
 **{{< fontcolor color="#83855f" >}}Large Cave{{< /fontcolor >}}**
-A large cave expanse so large the walls can barely be seen through distant fog. with giant stalactites/rock columns obscuring vision closer to the arena.
+A cave expanse so large the walls can barely be seen through distant fog. with giant stalactites/rock columns obscuring vision closer to the arena.

-Before the boss fight begins, parts of his moving snake body should appear off in the distance coiling up and around the environment to give him an impossibly large sense of scale compared to previous enemies the player has encountered.

-Environment Modifier: Uneven Rough Terrain
+Environment Modifier: Uneven Terrain

 {{< image_gallery images="./level_3_001.webp,./level_3_002.webp" >}}

+- Enemies
+	- Swarmer
+	- Missile
+	- Sniper
+	- Treasure
+	- Roamer
+	- Sponge

 ## **Cerberus**
 There are certain rules that are typically followed for the "first boss" in an action video game.
 It is not untypical for the first boss to be treated as a glorified tutorial, however, that need not be the case for this guy.
 I want Cerberus to 100% be the first major wall the player has to overcome.